sonnerberg/website/content/kunskap/1037_lagrade-procedurer-i-databas.md

     IF current_balance - amount < 0 THEN
         ROLLBACK;
-        SELECT "Amount on the account is not enough to make transaction.";
+        SELECT 'Amount on the account is not enough to make transaction.'
+AS message;
     ELSE
         UPDATE account
             SET